seunara247/NETWORKING-FUNDAMENTALS/README.md

 - IP subnetting calculation using an online subnetting calculator.

-- An analysis of the TCP/IP protocol suite in real-world scenerio (loading a web page).
+- An analysis of the TCP/IP protocol suite in real-world scenerio.

 ## OSI (Open System Interconnection) Model Explanation